FrostSpikes/docs/README.md

 ---
-description: 'InterChat: Connecting Servers like never before'
+icon: home
 ---

-# Getting Started
+# What is InterChat?

+#### InterChat: Connecting Servers like never before

 InterChat is a powerful Discord bot that enables seamless communication between servers.
 With InterChat, you can chat with members from other servers in real-time without ever having to leave your own server.